Ben-Kerman/immersive/doc/keys.md

 This is a complete list of key bindings used by Immersive.
 Unless explicitly stated all bindings are specific to a single menu.
-Keys are organized in groups, with each specific to one menu.
+Keys are organized in groups, with each group specific to one menu.

 ## Global Bindings